Nonresident Alien Taxation

 BCIS definition: Persons who reside temporarily in the United States in non-immigrant status are known by BCIS as nonresident aliens.
 The most common non-immigrant statuses at MU include F-1, F-2, J-1, J-2, H-1B, and TN.

 IRS definition: For IRS purposes, a nonresident alien is any non-citizen or legal permanent resident who has not resided in the U.S. for more than 182 days in any given year, as evidenced by the Substantial Presence Test (SPT).
 Persons who meet the SPT will be taxed primarily the same as legal permanent residents and citizens, which may include withholding of FICA from employment compensation.

-Persons in J-1 non-student status are exempt from counting days toward the SPT for a period of two tax years.
+Persons in J non-student status are exempt from counting days toward the SPT for a period of two tax years out of every six.
 Therefore, as NRAs, FICA withholding will not be required and tax returns must be filed on the Form 1040NR or 1040NR-EZ until two years of physical presence have been completed.